 “Sell” means any form of delivery, which includes barter, exchange or gift, or offer therefore, and each such transaction made by any person whether as principal, proprietor, agent, servant or employee.
 “Possession” means either actual possession or constructive possession.
 Actual possession means actual physical possession, such as having the substance on one’s person.
 Constructive possession means having the substance in a place under one’s dominion and control.
 Possession also requires that the defendant knew that their employee was in possession of the controlled substance.
 That is, that they were aware that the employee was in possession of it and the defendant was aware of its nature.

 Conviction for possession of a controlled substance with the intent to sell requires proof of the defendant’s specific intent for his employee to sell the substance.
-A person acts “intentionally” with respect to a result when his conscious objective is to cause such result.
+A person acts “intentionally” with respect to a result when their conscious objective is to cause such result.
 A jury will be allowed to consider all of the surrounding circumstances in determining whether the defendant had the intent to sell.

 A defendant convicted of employing a minor to possess with intent to distribute, is facing a minimum of three years in jail to run consecutively with any other penalties for the underlying offense.